 During the remote learning period, BCIT’s student services and supports have transitioned to remote delivery methods, with a select few offering limited in-person services on an as-needed basis.
 For an overview of available services and current contact methods, please visit Services & Supports During COVID-19.

-BCIT International is committed to guiding and supporting international students in starting their Fall 2020 term at BCIT.
+BCIT International is committed to guiding and supporting international students at BCIT.
 For assistance, please contact firstname.lastname@example.org and our dedicated staff will help navigate you through the available resources.

 Please follow the links below to find useful information about the admissions process for new international students, updated travel and immigration measures, medical insurance updates, and more.

-Find out about updates relevant to newly admitted international students starting their program in fall 2020.
+Find out about updates relevant to newly admitted international students.

 In addition to the information shared here, you may find our COVID-19 FAQ for International Students page helpful.